Ralim/IronOS/README.md

 The firmware implements all of the standard features of a _smart_ soldering hardware, with lots of little extras and tweaks.
 I highly recommend reading the installation guide fully when installing on your device.
 And after install just explore the settings menu.

-For soldering hardware that are designed to be powered by _smart_ power sources such as _PD_ or _QC_, the firmware supports settings around the negotiated power and voltage.
+For soldering hardware that is designed to be powered by _smart_ power sources such as _PD_ or _QC_, the firmware supports settings around the negotiated power and voltage.
-For soldering hardware that are designed to be powered by batteries (_TS100_ & _Pinecil_), settings for a cutoff voltage for battery protection are supported.
+For soldering hardware that is designed to be powered by batteries (_TS100_ & _Pinecil_), settings for a cutoff voltage for battery protection are supported.

 Currently **31** languages are supported.
 When downloading the firmware for your soldering hardware, take note of the _language code_ in the file name.